 Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 16

-Thursday's contest that pits the Iowa Hawkeyes (3-0) against the Kansas State Wildcats (2-0) at Carver-Hawkeye Arena has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 73-57 in favor of Iowa, who is heavy favorites by our model.
-Tipoff is at 8:30 PM ET on November 16.
+Thursday's contest that pits the Iowa Hawkeyes (3-0) against the Kansas State Wildcats (2-0) at Carver-Hawkeye Arena has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 75-55 in favor of Iowa, who is big favorites by our model.
+Game time is at 8:30 PM ET on November 16.

-Their last time out, the Hawkeyes won on Sunday 94-53 against Northern Iowa.
+The Hawkeyes won their last outing 94-53 against Northern Iowa on Sunday.

 Catch college basketball action all season long on Fubo!